 Metaverse Advisory Group Inc. makes the following announcement in accordance with National Instrument 62-103

-The Shareholder advises that it has filed an early warning report in connection with its holding of common shares (the “Shares”) in the capital of Sniper Resources Ltd. (the “Company”).
+The Shareholder advises that it has filed an early warning report dated May 6, 2022 in connection with it and certain joint actors holdings of securities in the capital of Sniper Resources Ltd. (the “Company”).

 The Company is a reporting issuer whose common shares are not listed on any exchange; having an office at Suite 3606 – 833 Seymour Street, Vancouver, British Columbia V6B 0G4

-The Shareholder recently acquired beneficial ownership and control over 26,250,000 Shares pursuant to an asset purchase and sale agreement with the Company (the “Transaction”) whereby the Company acquired from the Shareholder certain digital land in the Decentraland Metaverse.
-The Shareholder now holds 26,250,000 Shares of the Company, representing 99.20% of the issued and outstanding Shares of the Company.
+both of whom, together with IMIN, can be considered “joint actors” with the Shareholder.

+The joint actors acquired, as of May 5, 2022, collectively (i) $196,153.85 of convertible debentures (convertible at $0.02 per share for an aggregate of 9,807,692 shares), and (ii) 9,807,691 share purchase warrants (exercisable at $0.02 per share).
+Should all of the debentures and warrants be converted or exercised, the Shareholder and the joint actors would beneficially own and control an aggregate of 45,865,383 shares (representing 99.54% of the then issued and outstanding shares of the Company, on a partially diluted basis).

-The Shareholder may acquire additional securities of the Company, or may sell some or all of the securities now held by it from time to time in the future, but it has no present intentions in either regard.
+The Shareholder and the joint actors may acquire additional securities of the Company, or may sell some or all of the securities now held by them from time to time in the future, but they have no present intentions in either regard.

 Metaverse Advisory Group Inc.